 Environmental Stewardship Through Science

 Visiting attractions that are innovative and leading the way in environmental design is a cornerstone of the types of places we like to promote.
 “Spark is part of the Leadership in Energy and Environmental Design (LEED) program, which provides standards for green building and renovations.
 As LEED Gold, it is environmentally efficient in heating and cooling.
-It uses grey water in toilets, has solar panels on the roof, and up until the COVID-19 crisis, did not use bleach or toxins in any of the cleaning supplies.”
+It uses grey water in toilets, has solar panels on the roof, and up until recently, did not use bleach or toxins in any of the cleaning supplies.”
 Jacqueline Tran, Specialist, Marketing, Communications, PR

 Top Mom Tips For Your Best TELUS Spark Experience: